Spin alignment of vector mesons from quark dynamics in a rotating medium: Formalism

-In this process, daughter particles will have an angular distribution\cite{Liang:2004xn}:
+In this process, daughter particles will have an angular distribution\cite{Schilling:1969um,Liang:2004xn}:

-From experimental data of $\theta$-distribution, $\rho_{00}$ can be obtained as a coefficient of angular distribution.
+From experimental data of the $\theta$-distribution, $\rho_{00}$ can be obtained as a coefficient of angular distribution.
 Since experiments can measure the value of $\rho_{\lambda\lambda^{\prime}}$, theoretical studies should explain the results of spin alignment and evaluate $\rho_{\lambda\lambda^{\prime}}$ qualitatively.
-Magnetic field and vorticity are two factors which are taken into account in many models.
+Magnetic field and vorticity are two factors that are taken into account in many models.
 The approaches are generalized as follows:

 Theoretical studies are interested in the first step of Eq.\eqref{eq:aim}.
-In a real heavy-ion collision process, the evolution is complicated, and the history will influence $\rho_{\lambda\lambda^{\prime}}$ after the freeze out.
+In a real heavy-ion collision process, the evolution is complicated, and the history will influence $\rho_{\lambda\lambda^{\prime}}$ after the freeze-out.
 One possible method is the quark coalescence model.
 However, it is unable to take the medium effects into account in the quark coalescence model.
 As we mentioned in previous sections, quark mass and meson mass will be modified in a rotating medium.

-In this investigation, we aim at a uniformly rotating medium and the created $\phi$ mesons are in global equilibrium.
+In this investigation, we aim at a uniformly rotating medium, and the created $\phi$ mesons are in global equilibrium.
 In this case, the particle number density $\overline{\rho}_{\lambda\lambda^{\prime}}({\bf q})$ can be expressed by

 where $\xi_{\lambda\lambda^{\prime}}(\omega, \bf k)$ is the spectral function given in Eq.(\ref{Eq:spectrafunction}).
-At the one loop level, the spectral function in a rotating medium is calculated in Ref.\cite{Wei:2021dib}, and we present it in Appendix \ref{sec:appB} for convenience.
+At the one-loop level, the spectral function in a rotating medium is calculated in Ref.\cite{Wei:2021dib}, and we present it in Appendix \ref{sec:appB} for convenience.
 Generally, the spectral function is the imaginary part of the full propagator: